siddh4rth-v/CS_768/WORKFLOW.md

   all three           AUC=0.9571  embed=5.50s  dim=600
 ```

-(Numbers will differ slightly from these if you pick a different seed
-or N; what matters is the **pattern**.)

-The CSV (`results.csv`) is the main result file.
-Don't close it yet —
-we'll add one more row in the next step.

 ---

 ## Step 4.
 Compile and run the official C++ binary on the same subset

 This is the new piece.
 We compile `hashgnn.cpp` from the official repo,
-run it on `twitter500`, and feed its output back into our evaluation.
+run it on `twitter`, and feed its output back into our evaluation.

 ### 4a.
 Install C++ build dependencies